larsks/tm-v71-tools/README.md

 ```
 Usage: tmv71 memory write-block [OPTIONS] BLOCK [OFFSET] [LENGTH]

-  Write data to radio memory
+  Write data to radio memory.

+  This command will by default read data from stdin.
+Use the '-i' option to
+  read data from a file instead.

 Options:
   -i, --input FILENAME